justin-frandsen/justin-frandsen.github.io/tester.md

 permalink: /tester/
 ---

-Testing if a new markdown file gets added to the landing page automatically
+Testing if a new markdown file gets added to the landing page automatically (It does not)